 Those users within one domain, such as Astronomy, tend to have common software tools and common terminology, algorithms etc., and so are likely to be able to understand and use data from various sources, and in particular from other Astronomical archives.
 A person outside that community will have much greater difficulty in using such data.

-The ability of such other sources to provide additional Representation Information (and PDI) via OAIS-IF technology may provide such users with the possibility of greater understanding of, and confidence in, the preserved data.
+The ability of such other sources to provide additional Representation Information (and Preservation Description Information) via OAIS-IF technology may provide such users with the possibility of greater understanding of, and confidence in, the preserved data.
 That, of course, depends on such other sources providing adequate RepInfo.
 This is envisioned to serve both users in the public, and researchers that are studying cross-domain topics.

 OAIS-IF seeks to make the information from different domains more easily usable for a broader range of customers.
 It will be of general benefit if all can exchange, understand and use information from all domains; it will also be of benefit to archives by increasing the use of their holdings.
 The OAIS-IF set of documents are designed for use by archives, information creators and users.